garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/README.md

 <ImageCaption
  url="/images/t1k/slides_055.png"
- alt=""
- imagewidth="w-100"
+ alt="Earlier on, we lectured for the first 3 weeks of class and then leapt into Prepare (5 weeks), Launch (3 weeks), and Review (4 weeks).
+In our latest iteration, we spent 6 weeks on Train, 5 weeks on Prepare, 2 weeks on Launch, and 3 weeks on Review." imagewidth="w-100"
  >

- *Earlier on, we lectured for the first 3 weeks of class and then leapt into Prepare (5 weeks), Launch (3 weeks), and Review (4 weeks).
-In our latest iteration, we spent 6 weeks on Train, 5 weeks on Prepare, 2 weeks on Launch, and 3 weeks on Review.*
+ *Over the years, we changed the structure of the course significantly.*

  </ImageCaption>